Neutrino-Deuteron Reactions at Solar Neutrino Energies in Pionless Effective Field Theory with Dibaryon Fields: Acknowledgments

 \section{Acknowledgments}

-Work of SIA was supported by the Basic Science Research Programs through the National Research Foundation of Korea (2016R1D1A1B03930122 and 2019R1F1A1040362).
-Work of YHS was supported by the Rare Isotope Science Project of Institute for Basic Science funded by Ministry of Science, ICT and Future Planning and National Research Foundation of Korea (2013M7A1A1075764).
-Work of CHH was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2018R1A5A1025563).
+S.I.A. would like to thank K. Kubodera for useful discussions and collaboration at the early stage of the present work, started in 2005.
+The work of S.I.A. was supported by the Basic Science Research Programs through the National Research Foundation of Korea (2016R1D1A1B03930122 and 2019R1F1A1040362).
+The work of Y.H.S. was supported by the Rare Isotope Science Project of Institute for Basic Science, funded by Ministry of Science, ICT and Future Planning and by National Research Foundation of Korea (2013M7A1A1075764).
+The work of C.H.H. was supported by the National Research Foundation of Korea (NRF) with a grant funded by the Korea government (MSIT) (No. 2018R1A5A1025563).